TSRogers28/ZCW-MicroLabs-JavaFundamentals-TalkingPets-BlueJ/README.md

 ## Unit Test

 Select a partner from your tribe; You will each write tests for the requirements below, but your partner must develop against your tests and vice versa.
-Be sure to use the `io.zipcoder.pets` package for your Pet classes to allow tests to execute properly.

-**Hint:** *An easy way to achieve this is for each partner to set up a GitHub repository for this lab, and add the other partner as a collaborator with write access (in the repository settings).*
+**Hint:** *An easy way to achieve this is for each partner to set up a Git.Zipcode.rocks repository for this lab, and add the other partner as a collaborator with write access (in the repository settings).*

 ## Instructions